 This amaryllis photo was my least favorite.
 I know pro photographers are not supposed to show their photos that come up short, but this web site is all about learning

-I tried to create some visual interest to the image by shooting the stem at an angle, but I wasn't happy that the blossom and the bud don't seem to contrast or connect significantly.
+I tried to create some visual interest to the image by shooting the stem at an angle, but I wasn't happy that the blossom and the bud don't seem to contrast or connect in a visually interesting way.